12 Subtle Signs of Child Abuse That Are Easy to Miss

 Look beyond just physical bruises.
 Changed behavior, aggressive role play, lack of boundaries… these are all red flags.

 The tragic scope of child abuse

 Every year more than three million reports of child abuse are made in the United States, according to ChildHelp.
 Child abuse is when a parent or caregiver—whether through action or failure to act—causes injury, death, emotional harm, or risk of serious harm to a child.
 Forms of child maltreatment include neglect, physical abuse, sexual abuse, exploitation, and emotional abuse.
-It’s important that everyone in a child’s life be able to recognize the possible signs of abuse or neglect, so kids in these situations can be removed from harm’s way.
+It is often correlated with domestic violence situations.
+It is important that everyone in a child’s life be able to recognize the possible signs of abuse or neglect, so kids in these situations can be removed from harm’s way.

 Physical abuse often happens on body parts you wouldn’t expect, such as the stomach or back of the legs.
 Bruises may be symmetrical.
 They may look like a belt buckle, handprint, or cigarette burn.
 Kids may be dressed in unseasonable clothing to hide such marks.
 It is important not to jump to conclusions based just on clothing, however, as kids don’t always want to dress for the weather.
 “Don’t be trigger happy and call authorities without ‘reasonable suspicion,’” says Fran Walfish, PsyD, (Dr. Fran), a child, couple, and family psychotherapist in private practice in Beverly Hills and author of The Self-Aware Parent: Resolving Conflict and Building a Better Bond with Your Child.

 Acting out abuse through play

 Ann in the uk/Shutterstock